omnisci3nce/genie/README.md

 > We let the genie out of the bottle, but you get to keep the 3 wishes.
 Simple, GUI, OCaml.

+A simple, functional style GUI framework.

+All third-party dependencies are licensed under their own license.

 ## Contributing

 Right now you need to pin my fork of ocaml-bindgen manually with